timmens/functional-treatment-effects/README.md

 This is the companion repository to the working paper *Causal Inference with Functional Data* by [Tim Mensinger](https://www.tmensinger.com) and [Dominik Liebl](https://www.dliebl.com/).
-It contains all necessary scripts to reproduce dependencies of the presentation and paper, and to render the presentation itself --we are also working on automizing the compilation of the paper itself.
+It contains all necessary scripts to reproduce the dependencies of the presentation and paper, and to render (compile) the presentation (paper) itself.
 We explain how to do this in the section [Build](#build).

 ## Contact